The 7 Best Free Online Fax Services I Tried in 2025

 There are various ways to send faxes online.
 Learn the 8 easy ways to send faxes online.

 A major selling point of Documo's mFAx is security.
-Documo is HIPAA-compliant, meaning it’s a great fit for healthcare providers, legal professionals, and businesses who need to send and receive secure and sensitive documents.
+Documo is HIPAA-compliant, making it a great fit for healthcare providers, legal professionals, and businesses that need to send and receive secure and sensitive documents.

 Documo

 Documo offers a 14-day free trial with 100 pages, which I think is more than enough for occasional fax needs and to get a real sense of how it works.
 Instead of locking basic features behind a paywall, Documo actually lets you experience the platform before committing, which I really appreciated.
-But remember, you need to sign up with your work email ID.
+However, please note that to must sign up using your work email address.

-Something I really liked about Documo was the built-in file converter, which made handling documents much easier.
+One feature I particularly appreciated about Documo was its built-in file converter, which made handling documents significantly easier.
 Instead of scrambling to find the right file format, I could simply drag and drop files, convert them to PDF or TIFF, and send them directly from the platform.
 This was especially useful when working with scanned images or different file types that weren’t originally formatted for faxing.

 Cloud storage integrations with Dropbox, Box, and Google Drive made the process even smoother.
 I could pull documents directly from my storage without having to download and re-upload them.
-There are also other bells and whistles like adding e-signature, but it comes with extra cost.
+Other bells and whistles, like adding an e-signature, are available, but they come at an extra cost.

-Now there aren’t any major dealbreakers if you’re just using Documo for occasional fax needs.
-The platform works smoothly, and for most users, it does exactly what it promises.
-But if you rely on faxing regularly for business or critical operations, there are a few things to keep in mind.
+Now, there aren’t any major dealbreakers if you’re just using Documo for occasional faxing needs.
+The platform runs smoothly and, for most users, performs exactly as promised.
+However, for those relying on faxing regularly for business or critical operations, there are a few aspects worth keeping in mind.

 What I like about Documo:

 • The free trial is actually useful.
 A 14-day trial with 100 pages included is great, in my view.
-I didn’t feel rushed to decide, and I could fully test the platform.
+I didn’t feel rushed to make a decision, and I could fully test the platform.

 • The built-in file converter is a nice touch.
 I didn’t have to worry about whether my document was in the right format.
 It saved me time and made faxing way less of a hassle.